rio-labs/rio/rio/snippets/snippet-files/howtos/howto-get-value-from-child-component.md

     some_value: str

     def _on_button_press(self) -> None:
         # Just read the local value.
-Thanks to the state binding below it will
+Thanks to the attribute binding below it
-        # always be up-to-date
+        # will always be up-to-date
         print(self.some_value)

     def build(self) -> rio.Component: